|Name||Sourav Chandidas Ganguly|

 A formal wedding ceremony was done after his victorious tour to England, Sourav got engaged with his childhood love Dona Roy on 1st February 1997.

-After retirement from Cricket Sourav Ganguly then started his administrative career.
+After retirement from cricket, Sourav Ganguly started his administrative career.

-He made his decision to go for the development of Indian cricket and later he was made president of the Board of control of cricket in India.
+He made his decision to go for the development of Indian cricket and in due time, was made the President of the Board of Control of Cricket in India.

-Ganguly’s life has been full of controversies some say it’s because of his arrogant behavior while others turn it to his haters.
+Ganguly’s life has been full of controversies some say it’s because of his arrogant behavior while others blame it on the haters.

-No matter what the reason is, Ganguly has been involved in controversies from the beginning of his cricket journey.
+No matter what the reason was, Ganguly has always been involved in controversies from the beginning of his cricket journey.

-The first controversial moment was when Sourav Ganguly refused to carry drinks, which was one of the roles of a benched player.
+The first controversial moment happened when Sourav Ganguly refused to carry drinks, which was one of the roles of a benched player.
 It was 1992 and Ganguly was a part of the Indian team on a tour to Australia.
-It was the time of his one day debut.
+It happened during the time of his one day debut.

-Another controversy came up in the year 2000 when he was accused of princely behavior.
-It was believed that he expected others to carry his kit bag.
+Another controversy came up in the year 2000 when he was accused of princely behavior and it was rumoured that he expected others to carry his kit bag.